Third harmonic-mediated amplification in TWPA: Simplified CME analysis of parametric amplification via third harmonic generation

-where $\vec{v}_i$ and $\lambda_i$ are the eigenvectors and the eigenvalues of $\hat{A}$, respectivelly, and the coefficients $c_i$ satisfies the initial condition.
-The real part of $\lambda_i$ corresponds to oscillatory behavior, whereas the imaginary part corresponds to amplification ($\Re(\lambda_i>0)$) or attenuation ($\Re(\lambda_i<0)$).
+where $\vec{v}_i$ and $\lambda_i$ are the eigenvectors and the eigenvalues of $\hat{A}$, respectively, and the coefficients $c_i$ satisfy the initial condition.
+The real part of $\lambda_i$ corresponds to oscillatory behavior, whereas the imaginary part corresponds to amplification ($\Im(\lambda_i)<0$) or attenuation ($\Im(\lambda_i)>0$).

-As shown in Fig.~\ref{fig:3wm_thg}(c), the gain increases significantly with the third-harmonic amplitude $\iota_{3p}$ (green curve).
-Simultaneously, one of the eigenvalues develops an increasingly positive real part (black curve), which strongly correlates with the signal gain.
+As shown in Fig.~\ref{fig:3wm_thg}(c), the gain increases significantly with the third-harmonic amplitude $\iota_{3p}$ (green curve, left axis).
+Simultaneously, one of the eigenvalues develops an increasingly negative imaginary part (black curve, right axis), which strongly correlates with the signal gain.

-Analysis of the interaction matrix reveals that the third harmonic plays a crucial role in mediating the coupling between the $f_{p+s}$ and $f_{2p-s}$ sidebands.
+Analysis of the interaction matrix reveals that the third harmonic plays a crucial role in mediating coupling to the $f_{p+s}$ and $f_{2p-s}$ sidebands.
 Specifically, it introduces an additional pathway for generating these modes.
 When the third harmonic is weak, generation of $f_{p+s}$ occurs primarily at the expense of the signal, thereby reducing the overall gain.
-In contrast, a strong third harmonic facilitates simultaneous exponential growth of all involved modes, leading to enhanced amplification; a behavior that is also clearly observed in the transient simulations.
+This process is expressed by the elements $\hat{A}_{13}$, $\hat{A}_{13}$.
+In contrast, the $\hat{A}_{34}$ and $\hat{A}_{43}$ elements, both proportional to the third harmonic strength, describe the generation of sidebands at the expense of the third harmonic.
+The generation of the sum mode $f_{p+s}$ in this way alters the relative phase of the involved modes and prevents signal depletion.
+As a result a strong third harmonic facilitates simultaneous exponential growth of all involved modes, leading to enhanced amplification; the effect clearly observed in the transient simulations.